ekiefl/pooltool/docs/resources/custom_physics.md

 This section guides you on how to switch between existing models within the codebase.

 By default, events are resolved according to the default resolver file, which is located at `~/.config/pooltool/physics/resolver.yaml`.
-Here's an example of what that looks like:
+When the **3D Physics** gameplay setting is enabled, the interface instead uses `~/.config/pooltool/physics/resolver_3d.yaml`, which holds the 3D counterparts of the same models.
+Here's an example of what the 2D file looks like:

 ```yaml
 ball_ball: